eqld/word-of-wisdom/README.md

 * It first checks if the user has provided correct value(s) of environment variable(s).
 If not, it logs an error message and exits.
 * Then it listens for incoming connections on port `8080` using `net.Listen`.
 * For each incoming connection, the program generates a PoW challenge consisting of a random message, a difficulty level and an expected solution length.
-The challenge is sent to the client as a string in the format `<message>:<difficulty>:<solution_length>\n`.
+The challenge is sent to the client as a string in the format `<challenge_hex>:<difficulty>:<solution_length>\n`.
-* The client must solve the PoW challenge by appending given number of bytes to the message and computing the SHA256 hash of the resulting string.
+* The client must solve the PoW challenge by appending given number of bytes to the challenge and computing the SHA256 hash of the result.
 If the first `difficulty` bytes of the hash are all zero, the client's solution is considered valid.
-* If the client's solution is valid, the program generates a random quote using the `fortune` command and sends it to the client as a string.
+* If the client's solution is valid, the program generates a random quote using the `fortune` command and sends it to the client as a base64-encoded string to preserve arbitrary newlines in the original quote.

 ### Usage